Sophie Brzeska: Writings

 Brzeska referred constantly to her "work" and aspirations to be a published writer.
 She wrote a number of versions of her autobiography entitled Matka but nothing in her own words was published until 2008.
 The book Matka and Other Writings (London: Mercury Graphics; includes some texts translated from French by Gillian Raffles) was from manuscript sheets which had lain unpublished for over 50 years.
 One part of this group of papers is a version of Matka, and it includes her first meeting and her life with Henri Gaudier, and their adoption of the name Gaudier-Brzeska.
 It contains her account of what happened to her immediately after Henri Gaudier-Brzeska was killed at the Front in France in 1915, graphically recounts her efforts and trials to arrange a memorial exhibition of his work, and gives a frank view of how she felt his friends T. E. Hulme, Ezra Pound, Robert Bevan and others behaved toward her.
 Also included are later postcards and letters to the artist Nina Hamnett.

 Brzeska wrote in both French and English, and it is clear from the language and tempo of the writings that she was highly strung and emotional.
 When writing in English, her spelling becomes progressively more chaotic as did her handwriting in both languages.
 The intention of the editor has been to keep these elements evident in the translation and transcription in order to be true to her character and escalating emotional intensity and to hear her unique voice.
 Her ignoring of conventional punctuation has been retained for the same reason.

 An admirer of Gaudier's work, the art collector and historian H. S. Ede acquired her estate in 1927 from the British Treasury Solicitor after she died intestate.
 This acquisition included not only her writings, but also those of Henri Gaudier, with many of his works and papers.
 Ede drew extensively on the letters written by Gaudier to Brzeska, and her writings and other material, when he published A Life of Gaudier-Brzeska (London: W. Heinemann) in 1930; the 1931 and later editions are entitled Savage Messiah.
 Time Magazine called his book a "sympathetic but perfectly impersonal...biography."
 The papers he used for this account are now in the archives of Cambridge University Library, the University of Essex, and the Musée des Beaux-Arts d'Orléans.
 In 2008 Sophie's unexpurgated writings were published.

 Later years and death

 Brzeska moved to Wotton-under-Edge in Gloucestershire in 1916.
 Her mental state deteriorated and in 1922 she was committed to the County Mental Hospital where she was registered as Sophia Susanna Gaudier Brzeska.

-She died intestate in the County Mental Hospital, Barnwood, Gloucestershire on 17 March 1925.
+She died of pneumonia in the Gloucestershire County Mental Hospital, Barnwood, Gloucestershire on 17 March 1925.
+She was initially buried in an unmarked pauper's grave at Tredworth Road Cemetery in Gloucester.
+To mark the centenary of her death, a permanent stone grave marker was funded by public donation and officially unveiled at her gravesite.